 Section III.
 Rates and Collections

 All rates and charges provided in this section shall be charged to the owner of the premises served, whether owner-occupied, occupied in whole or in part by a tenant or tenants, or in whole or in part by the owner of a mobile or modular home located on the premises.
+The owner of the premises may, at his or her discretion, provide written consent on a form acceptable to the Village allowing the Village to send a copy of the water bill and/or other Water Department notices to the tenant(s) of the property, in addition to the property owner.
+If the property owner provides such written consent, the water bill and/or other notices shall be sent to both the property owner and the tenant.
+Under no circumstances shall such written consent relieve or otherwise diminish the property owner from complete and sole responsibility for payment of water bills, penalties or other charges, and compliance with the Water Department Regulations.

 The charges for water consumed bi-monthly shall be as follows: